conestack/plumber/README.rst

 ^^^^^^^^^^^^
 ``plumber``
-    Metaclass that creates a plumbing according to the instructions declared on plumbing parts.
+    Metaclass that creates a plumbing according to the instructions declared on plumbing behaviors.
 Instructions are given by decorators: ``default``, ``extend``, ``finalize``, ``plumb`` and ``plumbifexists``.

 plumbing
-    A plumber is called by a class that declares ``__metaclass__ = plumber`` and a list of parts to be used for the plumbing ``__plumbing__ = Part1, Part2``.
-Apart from the parts, declarations on base classes and the class asking for the plumber are taken into account.
+    A plumber is called by a class that declares ``__metaclass__ = plumber`` and a list of behaviors to be used for the plumbing ``__plumbing__ = Behavior1, Behavior2``.
+Apart from the behaviors, declarations on base classes and the class asking for the plumber are taken into account.
 Once created, a plumbing looks like any other class and can be subclassed as usual.

-plumbing part
+plumbing behavior
-    A plumbing part provides attributes (functions, properties and plain values) along with instructions for how to use them.
-Instructions are given via
-    decorators: ``default``, ``extend``, ``finalize``, ``plumb`` and
-    ``plumbifexists`` (see Stage 1:... and Stage 2:...).
+    A plumbing behavior provides attributes (functions, properties and plain values) along with instructions for how to use them.
+Instructions are given via decorators: ``default``, ``extend``, ``finalize``, ``plumb`` and ``plumbifexists`` (see Stage 1:... and Stage 2:...).

 plumbing pipeline